abarbieri98/Parallel-kD-tree/README.md

 # A parallel implementation of k-D tree

-This repository the code implemented for Assignment 2 of the course of Foundations of High Performance Computing.
+This repository contains the code implemented for Assignment 2 of the course of Foundations of High Performance Computing.

 ## A general overview